lausavii/Pokemon-DMS/README.md

-This is phase 1 of my Pokemon Database Management System.
-This system can add, remove, update, search, and upload a txt file.
+This project’s purpose is to design and develop a Pokédex Database Management System (DBMS) using MySQL as a database storage and Spring Boot for application deployment.
+This system will allow users to manage Pokémon data through a Pokédex-style interface.
+Features:
+Add Pokémon data
+Delete Pokémon data
+Update Pokémon data
+Search Pokémon data
+Upload Pokémon file

+Video Tutorial: